psy-q/ansible-rvm-ruby/README.md

 ## Example

-This is how we can stick some Rubies on all our Rubified servers:
+This is how we can stick some Rubies on all our to-be-Rubified servers:

 ```
 - hosts: rubified_servers